sighupio/fury-eks-installer/examples/README.md

 # Bring up the vpc
 cd examples/vpc
 terraform init
 terraform apply

-# Bring up the vpn
+# Bring up the vpn, but only if you plan to spin a private cluster
 cd examples/vpn
 cp main.auto.tfvars.dist main.auto.tfvars
 # TASK: fill in main.auto.tfvars with your data